-Note: To change the password in the SRM6220/SRM6320 you must use the supplied SetLinctm configuration util-
+Note: To change the password in the SRM6230/SRM6330 you must use the supplied SetLinc[TM] configuration utility.

-From this screen, you can make changes to the basic radio's configuration.
-For details of the different parameters, please see descriptions in the first part of this manual.
+After supplying the password, you will be brought to the "Change DLG Radio Settings" screen where you can make changes to the basic radio's configuration.
+For details of the different parameters.
+Please see descriptions in the first part of this manual.

 To configure the IP address, MAC filter and serial port settings, click on the "IP & Serial Linc Config" button on the left side of the screen.
 From this screen you can enable the MAC filter, set the IP address and configure the serial port.